Camslaw/message-board/README.md

 - Ensure the **server** is running before starting the **client**
 - Both the client and server must be on the same network for proper communication.
 For now, they are both setup to communicate via localhost.
 - The server uses **Gson** for JSON handling, located in `server/lib/`.

+### Issues
+- The message box does not automatically scroll down when new text appears when the messagebox is full, so you have to do so manually.
+Ideally it should auto scroll.
+If I had more time to work on this, I probably could have found an easy fix in QML.